 - Contacting and reserving special guests and entertainers

-- Transportation to and from the event
+- Arranging transportation to and from the event

-- Ensuring guest safety & receiving the necessary permits
+- Ensuring guest safety

-Although earning a degree isn’t necessarily a requirement for beginning a career in planning, it can help set event managers apart and give prospective clients a feeling of safety in that the services they receive are reputable.
-Additionally, information learned in a university setting can allow planners to offer services they otherwise wouldn’t have known.
+Although earning a degree isn’t a requirement for beginning a career in planning, formal education can help set event managers apart and open up opportunities to charge higher rates.
+Additionally, information learned in a university setting can allow planners to offer a broader range of services.
 The most applicable degree for those looking to be an event planner is in hospitality management.

 - Public relations;

-- and Business management
+- Marketing; and